-- 18. Disengage the safety prop by turning lever (A) downwards until lever locks into vertical position. - 19.
+- 17. Disengage safety prop by turning lever (A) downwards to release and lower stop until lever locks into vertical position. - 18.
 Repeat for opposite safety prop.

-- 20. Start the engine and press HEADER DOWN switch (A) on the GSL to fully lower the header. - 21.
+- 19. Start the engine and activate the header down switch (A) on the GSL to fully lower the header. - 20.
 Stop engine and remove key from ignition.